OFX money transfer in the UK: a review of features, fees, and more

 But the most crucial thing to remember is to compare costs carefully before choosing a provider.
 This means exchange rates as well as upfront fees, as these can hide hidden extra charges which make your transfer more expensive.

 Wise makes international transfers easy, with low, transparent fees and the guaranteed mid-market exchange rate.
-It’s also FCA regulated and uses sophisticated security measures to keep your money safe, so you can send and receive even large sums with complete confidence.
+It also uses sophisticated security measures to keep your money safe, so you can send and receive even large sums with complete confidence.

 Get started sending money with Wise today in just a few clicks.